Eric Snow: Cleveland Cavaliers (2004–2009)

-Legacy
+Legacy and honors

 During his 13 year playing career, Snow reached the NBA Finals three times (and once with each of the teams on which he played): the SuperSonics in 1996, the 76ers in 2001, and the Cavaliers in 2007.
 All three appearances were losses.
 In Philadelphia and Cleveland, Snow served as team co-captain along Allen Iverson and LeBron James, respectively.
 He played in 846 games, starting 551.
 He averaged 6.8 points per game, and five assists, but Snow's value to his teams was based on intangibles like leadership, intelligence, sacrifice, and tough defense.
 In 2000, Larry Brown called Snow's defense, unselfishness, toughness, and having earned Iverson's "unbelievable respect" the key to the Sixers' season.